 2-Day Stage Race

-The 2-Day Stage Race will be approximately 75 miles each day and will feature a different course each day.
+The 2-Day Stage Race will be approximately 75 miles each day and will feature a reversed course from day one.
 The courses will be ~90% of unpaved roads and trails (single and double track).
 This is a true stage race with the lowest cumulative time over the two days determining the overall winner.

 1-Day Gravel Fondos

-Stocked aid stations will be available on each day’s course and limited support will be provided along the courses.
+One stocked aid station will be available on each day’s course and limited support will be provided along the courses.
 To say this area is remote is an understatement.
 Bring with you what you think you may need for before, during, and after the race.

-Stage Race - Riders must reach the mid-point aid station within 3.5 hours and must complete each day’s stage within 7 hours from the start of the race.
+Stage Race - Riders must complete each day’s stage within 7 hours.

-75 Mile Fondo - Riders must reach the mid-point aid station within 3.5 hours and must complete the course within 7 hours from the start the race.
+75 Mile Fondo - Riders must complete the course within 7 hours.

-42 Mile Fondo - Riders must complete the 42 miles within 5 hours from the start of the race.
+45 Mile Fondo - Riders must complete the 45 miles within 5 hours.

 Categories: (for all events)